TheFlightSims/windowsserver-mgmttools/README.md

 ***To run and use applications in this project, make sure your computer is installed with the features:***

  - dotNET 2.1, dotNET 3.5, dotNET 4.8.
 These are built-in features and can be enabled.
 You can see the document [here](https://learn.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows)
- - Modern applications require .NET 7.0.
-You can download it [here](https://dotnet.microsoft.com/en-us/download)
  - Visual C++ 2015 and all versions later.
 You can download it [here](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170)

 # The Files and Folders